 Most of us lack a sure explanation for growing political polarization, rising prescription drug costs, urban sprawl, or any number of social ills.
 But ask us why the poor are poor, and we have a quick and ready answer, waiting for this palliative explanation.
 We have to do it, or else national shame would be too difficult to bear.
 How can a country with such a high poverty rate, higher than that of Latvia, Greece, Poland, Ireland and all other member countries of the Organization for Economic Cooperation and Development, claim to be the best in the world?
 Vanessa’s presence is a trial.

 But instead of taking responsibility, the United States reverses its role by blaming the poor for its own miseries.
 First, value work as a means of getting out of poverty and challenging the provision of care as something other than work.
-Look at a single mom without a formal job and tell her that she's not working; look for one who works part time and demands that she work more.
+Look at a single mom without a formal job and tell her that she’s not working; look for one who works part time and demands that she work more.
 Then force the poor to work longer hours in a labor market that treats them as consumables.
+A single mother faces unique challenges, especially when it comes to affordable childcare and balancing employment with raising children.

 Rest assured that you can pay them little and deny them sick time and health insurance because the U.S. taxpayer will step in and subsidize programs such as the earned income tax credit and food stamps on which their workforce will depend.
 Watch social assistance spending increase while the poverty rate stagnates because, well, it’s accumulating profits.
 When that happens, evade responsibility by blaming the safety net itself.